SanthoshCheemala/LE-PSI-/Documentation/RESEARCH_PAPER_FINDINGS.md

 ### 12.1 Abstract
 ```
-We present a practical implementation of Linearly Homomorphic
+We present a practical implementation of Laconic Encryption-based
-Encryption-based Private Set Intersection (LE-PSI) and evaluate
+Private Set Intersection (LE-PSI) and evaluate
 its performance on real-world datasets up to 850 records.
 Our
 analysis reveals that witness storage dominates memory consumption
 at 35 MB per record due to 58-bit binary decomposition required